-- A-synuclein is found within Lewy bodies.
-Although many substances are found within Lewy bodies, scientists believe the most important of these is the natural and widespread protein called alpha-synuclein.
+- Alpha-synuclein is found within Lewy bodies.
+Although many substances are found within Lewy bodies, scientists believe an important one is the natural and widespread protein called alpha-synuclein (A-synuclein).
 It's found in all Lewy bodies in a clumped form that cells can't break down.
 This is currently an important focus among Parkinson's disease researchers.

 - Longo DL, et al. Parkinson's disease and other movement disorders.
 In: Harrison's Principles of Internal Medicine.
 18th ed.
 New York, N.Y.: The McGraw-Hill Companies; 2012. http://accessmedicine.com.
 Accessed April 6, 2015.

 - Parkinson's disease: Hope through research.
 National Institute of Neurological Disorders and Stroke. http://www.ninds.nih.gov/disorders/parkinsons_disease/detail_parkinsons_disease.htm.
 Accessed April 6.
 2015.